Alexis033/Alexis033/README.md

-# **¡Hola!
-Soy Maikcol Guevara** 👋
+# **Hi!
+I'm Maikcol Guevara** 👋

-Estudiante de *Desarrollo Web* en *JavaScript* y *React*, apasionado de la tecnología y los *puzzles*
+I'm a web development student specializing in JavaScript and React.
+If you're looking for a passionate and dedicated web developer, you've come to the right place.
+Additionally, I am a philosopher, an avid novel reader and a enthusiastic video gamer, which gives me a unique and creative perspective when it comes to problem-solving in programming.

-## **Sobre mí**
+## **About me**

-- 🎓 Estudiante de Analisis y desarrollo de software en SENA.
+- 🎓 Student of software analysis and development at SENA.
-- 🎓 Filósofo de la Universidad Nacional de Colombia.
+- 🎓 Philosopher at the National University of Colombia.
-- 💻 Apasionado por la programación y el desarrollo web.
+- 💻 Passionate about programming and web development.
-- 🤖 Me encanta experimentar con nuevas tecnologías y herramientas.
+- 🤖 I love experimenting with new technologies and tools.
-- 🎮 Me divierto jugando videojuegos y leyendo novelas.
+- 🎮 I have fun playing video games and reading novels.

-## **Mis habilidades**
+## **Skills**

-### Lenguajes de programación
+### Programming languages

 - JavaScript
 - Python